mozilla/bigquery-etl/script/metadata/classification/fxa_classification_plan.md

 [`profiler_productionization_plan.md`](profiler_productionization_plan.md)).

-**Prerequisite.** This depends on the profiler-integration work being done first (vendored profiler -> `akomar_column_profiles_v1`, classifier reading raw stats with optional descriptions).
+**Prerequisite.** This depends on the profiler-integration work being done first (in-tree production profiler -> `akomar_column_profiles_v1`, classifier reading raw stats with optional descriptions).
 Do that first; this doc is the FxA-specific layer on top.

 ## Why FxA is a different (and harder) test than the ads tables